zenml-io/terraform-gcp-zenml-stack/README.md

   * a SkyPilot Orchestrator linked to the GCP project, if `orchestrator` is set to `skypilot`
   * an Airflow Orchestrator linked to the Cloud Composer environment, if `orchestrator` is set to `airflow`
 4. a Google Cloud Build Image Builder linked to the GCP project
+5. a Vertex AI Step Operator linked to the GCP project
-5. a GCP Service Connector configured with the GCP service account credentials and used to authenticate all ZenML components with the GCP resources
+6. a GCP Service Connector configured with the GCP service account credentials and used to authenticate all ZenML components with the GCP resources

 To use the ZenML stack, you will need to install the required integrations: